-From this statement example, you can clearly tell that this company is an online retailer.
-You can also tell they have put thought into the statement by making a list of goals.
+From this statement, you can clearly tell that this company is an online retailer.
+You can also tell they have put a lot of thought into their goals.
 They don't simply say that they want to be "the best" online shopping site - they give a list of ways in which they intend to do that.
 This is a quality vision statement because it outlines the specific future they intend to create for themselves, but it doesn't give specific steps on how they will do it (better saved for a mission statement).

 "Our salon will change the way you think about a haircut.
 Full service comfort, friendly staff, a relaxing atmosphere, and the best prices in town give you an experience that will leave you glowing both inside and out."

-Looking at these vision statement examples should give you a good jumping off point for knowing what a vision statement is and how to write one.
-Vision statements are a challenge for many people because they aren't sure what form the statement is supposed to take.
+Looking at these different vision statement examples should give you a good jumping off point for knowing what a vision statement is and how to write one.
+Writing a vision statement has a lot in common with writing a mission statement, but it’s about describing your vision for the future.

 - Keep it short.
 A typical vision statement is brief and succinct; it will say a lot in just a few words, so those words must be very carefully chosen.